Cookies and Hot Chocolate Christmas Tablescape

 Mugs on sled

 Some red glass ornaments, mini gingerbread cookie cutters, and sprigs of greenery were tucked in around everything.
-A small tree and wood sled underneath the hot chocolate mugs also added a bit more interest.
+A small tree was added for height and a small wood sled placed underneath the hot chocolate mugs also added a bit more interest.

 cookies and hot chocolate tablescape